jpinna99/dnd-character-builder/AB_campaign_notes.md

-Start at Level 1
+# 8/1/2025 Notes
+Start at Level 1.
 After first session, we will be at Level 2

 Our characters already did a mission together, but it did not go well Guildmaster Varis Flintmantle believes that there is a dragon cult out there trying to raise Tiamat